akamoske/hypRspec/README.md

 For theory behind the functions in this package please see the citations in the individual scripts.

-For a python version of these functions, please see [HyTools.](https://github.com/EnSpec/HyTools-sandbox)
+For a package that performs similar functions in python, please see [HyTools.](https://github.com/EnSpec/HyTools-sandbox)

 # WARNING!!!!!!